As an acupuncturist, you'll use your open, non-judgemental nature to put clients at ease as you restore the body's natural healing process

 What to expect

-- Practitioners need to be at ease with physical contact and with working in a variety of workplaces (including patients' homes) with a range of clients and colleagues.
+- Practitioners need to be at ease with physical contact and working in a variety of workplaces (including patients' homes) with a range of clients and colleagues.

 - Self-employment is very common and ultimately offers a choice of working hours and locations.